-Therefore, having first and foremost before my eyes the need for a stronger and more sustainable means to provide for the care of souls for the faithful of the Oil City area, while also considering the already diminished number of parishioners of both Saint Joseph Parish and Saint Stephen Parish and the projected further decline of their number, the relevant demographics of each parish, the historical origin of Saint Stephen Parish as a outgrowth of Saint Joseph Parish, the physical condition of both Saint Joseph and Saint Stephen Churches and the estimated costs to repair each, the possibility of better stewardship in the use of temporal goods and personnel, the results of a broad consultation of the faithful in the matter, and the general plan of pastoral care not only for the Oil City area but also for the Diocese as a whole, I hereby decree the following:
+Therefore, having first and foremost before my eyes the need for a stronger and more sustainable means to provide for the care of souls for the faithful of the Oil City area, in particular consideration of the pastoral need to address the concerns of parishioners in Oil City, - both those who feel that the planning process was too hasty and those who feel that it should have been done decades ago -, while considering the requests presented in the remonstratio, and also considering the already diminished number of parishioners of both Saint Joseph Parish and Saint Stephen Parish which at this point is the equivalent of a mid-sized parish, the projected further decline of their number, the relevant demographics of each parish, the historical origin of Saint Stephen Parish as an outgrowth of Saint Joseph Parish, the physical condition of both Saint Joseph and Saint Stephen Churches and the estimated costs to repair each, the possibility of better stewardship in the use of temporal goods and personnel, the results of a broad consultation of the faithful in the matter, and the general plan of pastoral care not only for the Oil City area but also for the Diocese as a whole, I hereby decree the following:

-- 1. By means of an extinctive union, Saint Stephen Parish in Oil City shall be merged and subsumed into Saint Joseph Parish in Oil City. - 2.
-The name of the receiving parish shall continue to be Saint Joseph Parish.
-It shall be territorial in nature, with the parish retaining all of the territory which it now possesses, and to it will be added all of the territory of Saint Stephen Parish. - 3.
+1. By means of an extinctive union, Saint Stephen Parish in Oil City shall be merged and subsumed into Saint Joseph Parish in Oil City.

+- 2. The name of the receiving parish shall continue to be Saint Joseph Parish.
+It shall be territorial in nature, with the parish retaining all of the territory which Saint Joseph Parish now possesses, and to it will be added all of the territory of Saint Stephen Parish. - 3.
 All sacramental records from Saint Stephen Parish shall be retained at the parish offices of Saint Joseph Parish. - 4.
 In accord with the norm of law (cf. can.
-121), all of the assets, responsibilities, and liabilities of Saint Stephen Parish shall be transferred to Saint Joseph Parish.

-- 5. The parish church shall be Saint Joseph Church.
-Saint Stephen Church shall become a secondary church without mission status of Saint Joseph Parish. - 6.
-Saint Stephen Church is to remain open to the faithful at least occasionally for sacred worship, whether public or private (cf. can.
-1214), but in accord with diocesan law, Masses are not to be celebrated there on Sundays or holy days of obligation or the evenings preceding them.
+121), all of the assets, responsibilities, and liabilities of Saint Stephen Parish shall be transferred to Saint Joseph Parish, in accord with no. 5, below. - 5.
+In accord with the petition in the remonstratio, pending the outcome of a potential recourse or the establishment after further study of some other provision according to the norm of law, the patrimonial assets formerly belonging to Saint Stephen Parish may be used for the ordinary maintenance of Saint Stephen Church, Saint Stephen Rectory, Saint Stephen School, and Saint Venantius Church, but for all other purposes, the patrimonial assets are to be temporarily sequestered, during which time they are to remain untouched. - 6.
+The parish church shall be Saint Joseph Church.
+Saint Stephen Church shall become a secondary church of Saint Joseph Parish, with mission status.
+Therefore, in accord with diocesan law, Masses may be celebrated there on Sundays or holy days of obligation or the evenings preceding them.
+Permission is hereby given for the reservation of the Most Blessed Sacrament (cf. can.
+934 §1, 2°), in the event of which the norms of cann.
+934 §2 and 937 would need to be observed. - 7.
 As required by law, Mass is to be celebrated in Saint Stephen Church every year on the solemnity of the church's title (December 26), in accord with current liturgical norms (cf. cann.
 1167 §2 and 1168 of the former Code of Canon Law, and can.
 2 of the present Code).
 If such an observance is impeded by another date of higher rank according to the Roman calendar, the impeded solemnity is to be transferred to the first available date thereafter.